anthol42/torchbuilder/Templates/default/experiment1.md

 ## Description
 The goal of this experiment is to demonstrate the extraordinary capabilities of deep neural networks.
-We are going to train a simple model using CNN layers found as example on the official pytorch website.
+We are going to train a simple model using CNN layers and linear layers.
-We are going to train this model on the MNIST dataset.

 ## Hypothesis
-Results won't be that good since the model is quite inefficiently built.
-In fact, it uses really few CNN parameters, and a lot in dense layers.
-In addition, it uses two layers of dropout one after the other which is useless.
+Since we are training and evaluating on the MNIST dataset, we expect results above 99% of accuracy since it is an easy dataset.

 ## Results